Divinemonk/DataEntryWebApp/README.md

 ## Installation and Usage

+> After running the app.py/exe, the program will open the web application in the default browser

 #### 1. Using `git`:
 - Clone the repository: `git clone https://github.com/Divinemonk/DataEntryWebApp.git`
-- Navigate to the project directory: `cd dataentry_webapp`
+- Navigate to the project directory: `cd DataEntryWebApp`
 - Install the required dependencies: `pip install -r requirements.txt`
 - Run the application: `python DataEntryWebApp.py`
 - Access the application in your web browser at `http://localhost:7777`